Why We Need Addiction Specialists in New Jersey

 Diagnosis and Treatment of Substance Abuse Disorders

 In the clinic, a multidisciplinary team of addiction experts works to diagnose, treat and support clients as they work their way through recovery.
-They may also provide dual diagnosis treatment for those who struggle with co-occurring mental health conditions like depression or anxiety.
+They may also provide treatment to those who struggle with co-occurring mental health conditions like depression or anxiety.

 People in recovery will interact with many different people, including doctors, psychiatrists, nurses, therapists, counselors, peer support members and more.
 All of these roles are important in helping people learn the tools needed to address addiction and make lifelong recovery possible.